microsoft/autogen/python/packages/autogen-core/docs/src/user-guide/guides/telemetry.md

 # Open Telemetry

-AGNext has native support for [open telemetry](https://opentelemetry.io/).
+AutoGen has native support for [open telemetry](https://opentelemetry.io/).
 This allows you to collect telemetry data from your application and send it to a telemetry backend of your choosing.

 These are the components that are currently instrumented:
 - Runtime (Single Threaded Agent Runtime, Worker Agent Runtime)